chipsalliance/riscv-vector-tests/README.md

 3. Golang 1.19+
 4. `riscv-pk` if you need to generate user-mode binaries

+For starters, you can directly download the pre-generated tests from Github Action Artifacts.

 ## How to use

 ```
 make -j$(nproc)
 ```

+> If you have problems compiling, please refer to the build steps in [build-and-test.yml](.github/workflows/build-and-test.yml).

 After `make`, you will find all the generated tests in `out/v[vlen]x[xlen][mode]/bin/stage2/`.